Best Shazam Alternatives for iOS and Android (2026)

 Floating lyrics is the standout feature.
 Turn the toggle on, and lyrics appear directly on top of your Spotify, YouTube, or Apple Music app while a song plays.
 Shazam can show you a song name and a static lyric block, but it doesn’t pin lyrics over a video the way Musixmatch does.

-In our testing on an iPhone 15 running iOS 17.4 and a Galaxy S23 on Android 14, Musixmatch matched lyrics on 17 of 20 mainstream pop and rock tracks released after 2010.
-Older indie songs from the 90s and early 2000s missed about a third of the time.
-According to Musixmatch’s about page, the catalog covers more than 8 million tracks, which lines up with the misses we saw on rare or unreleased songs.
+Musixmatch matches lyrics on most mainstream pop and rock tracks released after 2010.
+Older indie songs from the 90s and early 2000s miss more often.
+According to Musixmatch’s about page, the catalog covers more than 8 million tracks, which explains why rare or unreleased songs are the ones most likely to come up empty.

 The free tier gives you identification, lyrics, and clip sharing.